 Here are five of the most common security risks faced by company business leaders:

 One of the most common security risks small businesses face is a lack of awareness and training.
 Many employees are not aware of the importance of cybersecurity practices or how to protect themselves and the company from cyberattacks.

 2. Weak Passwords

 Requiring passwords is one of the basic security practices that companies implement.
 However, many employees use the same password for multiple accounts or simple passwords that are easy to guess.
-This can give cybercriminals easy access to your systems and data.
+This can give cybercriminals easy access to your website, systems, and data.